Remove rope twists with an ATC

 Here's a simple and fast way to decluster your spaghetti pile.

-• When you get to the tangled part, feed the rope through the belay device and carabiner, and pull the rope through.
-Give the twisted side of the rope a few shakes and shimmies as needed.
+Feed the rope through the belay device and carabiner, and pull the rope through.
+When you get to the twists, continue pulling through the device, giving a few shakes and shimmies as needed.

 “. . . a crunch created during the recovery of a rope on a broken descent on two anchors that forced me to abandon it, as it was impossible to recover from the intermediate stop.
 Then I went back up to save my baby. ❤️